-It is important that concern forms are fully completed in a timely way.
+It is important that concern forms are completed in a timely way.
 The details are important.
-To help us respond appropriately, please follow the guidance below.
+To help us respond appropriately, please follow the guidance below:

-- Enter all the admin details, names etc (we are asked for this when we report a concern to Children's Services or the police) - Include your full name (not initials) - Make sure the concern is given in detail, preferably in the child's own words - Don't report what other people have told you they must write their own concern form - Only write about one child on each concern form (use a separate form for each child) - Remember that concern forms are used in court cases and inquests as primary documents, so they must be complete and accurate. - Make sure you use a child protection concern form to record your concern (use a CP1 for a concern and a CP2 for a disclosure).
-Do not use any other form or piece of paper.
-Writing on the back of other forms can cause confusion and error. - If you jotted your notes down on a piece of paper whilst talking to the student or immediately afterwards, attach that to the completed concern form - If there are no hard copy concern forms available please: Print a copy from the shared area (staff/all staff/pastoral documents/child protection) - If you have any difficulty, please see Jen Ballantyne in the Pastoral office. - Avoid using email to send your concern; emails are insecure, get missed, go to the wrong person and cannot be signed.
-Use a method that mitigates these risks. - Completed concern forms must be given directly to the DSL/deputy DSL without delay - Please alert the DSL / deputy DSL to concerns as soon as possible.
-It can take several hours to deal with every urgent concern and the earlier we start the better. - Finally, please sign, date and time the concern form.
+- Where possible, record concerns via online system.
+Links are available for both QEHS and HMS platforms. - Enter all the admin details, names etc. (we are asked for this when we report a concern to Children's Services or the police). - Include your full name (not initials). - Make sure the concern is given in detail, preferably in the child's own words. - Don't report what other people have told you they must write their own concern form. - Only write about one child on each concern form (use a separate form for each child). - Remember that concern forms are used in court cases and inquests as primary documents, so they must be complete and accurate. - If you jotted your notes down on a piece of paper whilst talking to the student or immediately afterwards, attach that to the completed concern form. - If there are no hard copy concern forms available please print a copy from the shared area Q:\staff\All Staff\Child Protection - Avoid using email to send your concern; emails are insecure, get missed, go to the wrong person and cannot be signed.
+Use a method that mitigates these risks - Completed concern forms must be given directly to the DSL/Deputy DSL without delay. - Please alert the DSL/Deputy DSL to concerns as soon as possible.
+It can take several hours to deal with every urgent concern and the earlier we start, the better. - Finally, please sign, date and time the concern.